adtzlr/felupe/docs/tutorial/building_blocks.rst

 Partition of deegrees of freedom
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The separation of active and inactive degrees of freedom is performed by a so-called :func:`~felupe.dof.partition`.
-External values of prescribed displacement degrees of freedom are obtained by the application of the boundary values to the displacement field.
+External values of prescribed displacement degrees of freedom are obtained by the application of the boundary values on the displacement field.

 ..  code-block:: python